pourmalek/CovidVisualizedCountry/README.md

 * However, the previously stored results, such as the graphs stored in "CovidVisualizedCountry-main/20210401/output/merge/asterisk.pdf" and "CovidVisualizedCountry-main/20210401/output/IMPE/asterisk.pdf" preserve a graphical copy of previously accessed the Imperial College COVID-19 model/study removed updates.

 * Data version of previously accessed Imperial College COVID-19 model/study removed updates are not stored in CovidVisualizedCountry repository due to very large file size.
-This hampers retrospective longitudinal assessment of the predictive performance of this model for Canada.
+Removal of Imperial College COVID-19 model/study "old fits" hampers retrospective longitudinal assessment of the predictive performance of Imperial model, as a side effect or main effect.

 <br/><br/>